 Lost wax casting retains popularity as a way to create jewelry, as well as small decorative metal items e.g. custom-designed belt buckles, brooches, accent logos or sculpture reproductions.
 Variations of lost wax casting techniques also sometimes assist companies in completing dental restorations.

-The advantages of lost wax casting include the ability to replicate highly intricate and detailed patterns in metal reliably and durably.
+The advantages of lost wax casting include the ability to replicate highly intricate and detailed patterns in metal, that are reliable and durable.
 Additionally, manufacturers can employ this form of casting using a variety of different mold making materials.
 Lost wax casting offers both flexibility and design freedom.

 This casting technique does require extensive time to perform correctly.
 An error at any point in the process of creating a lost wax casting may require the repetition of previous production stages.
 For this reason, this casting technique remains labor-intensive.
 It requires skilled production personnel.